Climate change in Finland: Regional

 Greenhouse gas emissions in the Helsinki region in 2017 were 5 million tn CO2, including transportation, 1.4 million tn and heating, 2.6 million tn.
 Greenhouse gas emissions from construction in the Helsinki Region in 2017 were 2 million tn CO2: more than from transportation and almost 1.5 times transportation emissions.

 Year 2017 climate gas emissions compared to 1990 were in Helsinki - 24%, Espoo + 8%, Vantaa +2% and Kauniainen -9%.
 About 80% of emissions were from heating and transport.
 The summary report does not include emissions from air travel and construction nor verifies that these emissions were indifferent to climate change.
 The summary report does not specify domestic industry emissions abroad.
-E.g. Fortum's acquisition of Uniper Germany may increase this company's total emissions so meaningfully that foreign emissions impact climate change.
+E.g. Fortum's acquisition of Uniper Germany may increase this company's total emissions so meaningfully that foreign emissions affect climate change.
 Fortum's headquarters is in Espoo Finland.

 The carbon foot print was twice as big in the new houses compared to more spacious detached house areas in 2003–2012 in Finland, In the city carbon foot print was 11.7 tn and suburb 8 tn per person.

 Municipal emissions were calculated in 2020 excluding industry, construction, aviation and foreign shipping.
 For example, aviation was not included in evaluation.
 In comparison, the Swedish aviation emissions are in total approximately equal to the emissions from the Swedish passenger vehicle traffic.